GoTolstoy/tolstoy-toly-kb/products/play/product/offsite/email-widget-use-cases.md

 ### Klaviyo flows

 To preview the GIF for the email flows use cases, edit the template from the flow, it will show broken images instead of the videos in the GIF, it's OK.
-To preview properly click 'Preview & test' and swipe through events.
+To preview properly, click 'Preview & test' and swipe through events.
 The GIF will show different videos per event based on the products connected to it.
 If you can't see the GIF it means there were no three videos found for the GIF.
 ![screenshot](https://downloads.intercomcdn.com/i/o/1031220777/626f2f7194b911390a61c857/image.png)